-In my efforts to advocate for legal reform, I have published three books (with one forthcoming) on the criminal justice system.
+In my efforts to advocate for legal reform, I have published four books on the criminal justice system.
 You can read some of my book reviews below.
 Click the four covers to see the books on amazon.com.
 These books are not legal advice.
 If you have a legal issue or legal question of any kind, immediately call me or a licensed attorney in your state.

 "Michael Cicchini has written a wonderfully descriptive and insightful book, the definitive account of the interrogations of Brendan Dassey and his coerced, contaminated and (almost certainly) false confessions.
 Cicchini masterfully describes the tricks of the interrogation trade . . .
 Anyone who watched the Netflix series Making a Murderer with rapt fascination will want to read this book."

 -- Richard A. Leo, J.D., Ph.D., author, Police Interrogation and American Justice; Professor of Law & Psychology, University of San Francisco

 "Thoughtful and well-reasoned, the book is eye-opening and frightening."